 Likewise: if you say you are into lake fishing and you have your own boat, the salesperson will know that towing capability and four-wheel-drive are probably going to be important factors in your buying decision.

 Orientation is where the salesperson tells you how things are going to progress.
-Basically, they’re telling you how things are going to go, what order they are going to happen in, and that they are in control of the next couple of hours.
+Basically, they’re telling you how things are going to go, in what order they are going to happen, and that they are in control of the next couple of hours.
 In some ways, this is a good thing as it makes the customer aware of what’s going to happen, and it makes it clear that you buying a vehicle is not going to be a five-minute endeavor.

 ADVICE: If you don’t have a couple of hours to spend going through the motions, this is the point where you need to speak up.
 You may just be a casual enquirer looking to see what the latest models are like, and you may have no intention of buying on the day whatsoever.
 If you don’t have the time to spend going through the whole process or you just don’t want to, this is the time to make it clear.